 Grease and line two 8 inch round cake pans.
 Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.

-- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer on medium speed until smooth and creamy.
+- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer on medium speed until pale and creamy.
 Add eggs, one at a time, and beat after each addition.

 - In a separate bowl, add flour, baking powder and salt, and whisk briefly.
 Add half of the flour mix and all the milk and beat on a low speed until combined.